 It’s common agreement that bed bugs are extremely difficult to exterminate without professional help.
-In a lot of cases, this is true.
-Regardless, do-it-yourself bed bug treatments can be effective if you’re dealing with an early phase of infestation.
-Although, there are extremely effective ways to eradicate bed bugs with professional help.
+In most cases, this is true.
+Regardless, do-it-yourself bed bug treatments may be effective if you’re dealing with an early-phase infestation.

 Here’s which bed bug treatment is the best in your specific situation.

 Do-It-Yourself Bed Bug Control

 While it is recommended that only a professional be used to treat infestations, there are times when people cannot afford to professionally treat their homes.
 If you are not an owner of a property that has a non-delegable duty to promptly rid a location of dangerous conditions and cannot afford professional treatment, other than potentially losing time and some money, there’s no harm in trying to get rid of bed bugs by yourself.

 However, make sure your lease does not require you to promptly inform the landlord about the bed bugs.
 If you are required to report the infestation to the landlord or are worried about it spreading, you should immediately report it to your landlord and let them determine how to handle the situation.

 The step-by-step DIY bed bug treatment is as follows:

 - Determine infected areas: Inspect the entire house to make sure whether or not bed bugs have spread to multiple rooms.
 Using a flashlight, look for brownish spots, eggs, and eggshells, as well as pale yellow skins.
 If there’s an infestation, it may be on your mattress, bed frame, and bedding.
 If you aren’t confident in what you are looking for, you should consider contacting a licensed exterminator.